DNNDK: AI Edge Platform on ZynQ FPGA

 - Managing input and output tensors;

-We have presented the DNNDK tool for the FPGA integration of Deep Neural Network and Convolutional Neural Network.
-If you need more information about this tool or if you need support or consultancy, please send us a mail at
+To conclude, we have presented the DNNDK tool for the FPGA integration of Deep Neural Network and Convolutional Neural Network.
+Finally, if you need more information about this tool or if you need support or consultancy, please send us a mail at